The ear consists of three parts- external ear, middle ear and internal ear

 The skin covering the cartilaginous meatus is thick and contains ceruminous and pilosebaceous glands which secrete wax.
 Hair is only confined to the outer meatus and therefore furuncles (staphylococcal infection of hair follicles) are seen only in the outer third of the meatus.

 It forms inner two-thirds (16 mm) of the meatus.
 Skin lining the bony meatus is thin and continuous over the tympanic membrane.
 It is devoid of hair and ceruminous glands.
-About 6 mm lateral to tympanic membrane, the bony meatus presents a narrowing called the isthmus.
+About 6 mm lateral to the tympanic membrane, the bony meatus presents a narrowing called the isthmus.
 Foreign bodies lodged medial to the isthmus get impacted and are difficult to remove.

 Tympanic Membrane or the Drumhead